FAQs

 • What is the average life expectancy of equipment?

-Most systems have a lifetime of 10 to 20 years.
+According to This Old House, most systems have a lifetime of 10 to 20 years.
 As your equipment gets older, its efficiency can decrease dramatically.
 You may notice that it gets noisier and needs repairs more often.
-When a unit begins to show its age, you have two choices.
-You can overhaul the system or replace it.
-Because heating and cooling technologies improve over time, a new system designed with newer, more energy-efficient equipment makes sense, especially if your system is ten or more years old.
-We can estimate the cost of a new system and a payback schedule showing you how newer technology will pay you back in lower energy usage.
+When a unit begins to show its age, you have two choices: you can overhaul the system or replace it.
+Since heating and cooling technologies improve over time, a new system designed with newer, more energy-efficient equipment makes sense, especially if your system is 10 or more years old.
+Call JPM Heating & Air Inc today if you have any questions about your air conditioning in Santee, CA. We can estimate the cost of a new system as well as a payback schedule that will show you how newer technology will pay you back in lower energy usage.

 • How often should I change my air filter?

-At the risk of telling you something you're tired of hearing, replace the air filter in your furnace regularly.
+At the risk of telling you something you're tired of hearing, our team recommends that you replace the air filter in your furnace on a regular basis.
 Dirty air filters reduce the amount of air flowing through a system and make the furnace work harder to maintain the temperature.
 How often you change the filter depends on the type of filter you use, if you have pets, and the size of your equipment.
-Please call us, and we can provide you with proper guidance.
+Please give us a call and we can give you proper guidance.
+This can ensure you keep your air conditioning in Santee, CA working efficiently.

-Proper air filtration is just as crucial to the health of your heating and cooling system as it is to your family's health.
-Without proper filtration, dust and dirt can build up on your system, which impacts operation and efficiency.
+Proper air filtration is just as important to the health of your heating and cooling system as it is to the health of your family.
+Without proper filtration, dust and dirt can build up on your system and impact operation and efficiency.
 A high-efficiency filter will remove more dust, dirt, pollen, mold, and other particles from the air.
-Consider a high-efficiency filter if you suffer from allergies or other respiratory problems.
+If you suffer from allergies or other respiratory problems, you should strongly consider a high-efficiency filter.
 No matter what type of filter you have, make sure you change it regularly.

 • Why should I purchase a service agreement?

-Without warranty coverage, a breakdown can mean significant parts, labor, or both expenses.
-However, you avoid that unexpected significant expense with one of our service agreements.
-While no warranty can guard against every possible problem, we can explain the range of protection our service agreements afford.
+Without warranty coverage, a breakdown can mean significant expenses in parts, labor, or both.
+However, with one of our service agreements, you avoid that unexpected significant expense.
+While no warranty can guard against every possible problem, we can explain the broad range of protection our service agreements afford.
+Call us today for more information about how a service agreement can go in tandem with service for your air conditioning in Santee, CA.

 • How can I reduce allergens and improve the air quality in my home?

-With a high-efficiency air cleaner, you can remove up to 99% of the pollen and spores that find their way into the home.
-There is also a significant reduction in household dust, dirt, smoke, and other air pollutants.
-Your indoor air will become cleaner and fresher while reducing the allergens and dust circulating throughout the house.
-A whole-house humidifier can relieve the irritating discomfort of dry indoor air.
-The humidifier reduces itchy skin, scratchy throats, static electricity, and damage to your furnishings and woodwork.
-Since humid air feels warmer than dry air, you do not have to set the thermostat as high to feel the comfort you want.
-A lower thermostat setting will reduce the costs of your energy bill.
+With a high-efficiency air cleaner, you can remove up to 99% of the pollen and spores that find their way into the home, according to our team.
+There is also a great reduction in household dust, dirt, smoke, and other air pollutants.
+Your indoor air will become cleaner and fresher while reducing the allergens and dust that circulate throughout the house.
+With a whole-house humidifier, you can relieve the irritating discomfort of dry indoor air.
+The humidifier can reduce itchy skin, scratchy throats, static electricity, and damage to your furnishings and woodwork.
+Since humid air also feels warmer than dry air, you do not have to set the thermostat as high to feel the comfort you want.
+A lower thermostat setting will reduce the costs of your energy bill, so you won't have to pay as much for your heating and air conditioning in Santee, CA.

 • What is duct cleaning?

-Duct cleaning refers to the cleaning of the various heating and cooling system components of forced air systems, including the supply and return air ducts and registers, grilles and diffusers, heat exchangers heating and cooling coils, fan motor and fan housing, and the air handling unit housing.
+Duct cleaning refers to the cleaning of the various heating and cooling system components of forced air systems.
+This includes the supply and return air ducts and registers, grilles and diffusers, heat exchangers heating and cooling coils, fan motor and fan housing, and the air handling unit.
+For more information about duct cleaning for your heating and air conditioning in Santee, CA, call us today.

 • How can I reduce my energy costs?

-Upgrade to a high-efficiency air conditioner - Swapping your old, inefficient air conditioning system for a highly efficient one can cut electricity bills by one-third.
-Please consult one of our professional technicians to ensure your system is the right size for your home, and you aren't over- or under-cooling for your space needs.
+Upgrade to a high-efficiency air conditioner: Swapping your old, inefficient air conditioning system for a highly efficient one can cut electricity bills by one-third, according to our team.
+Consult one of our professional technicians to ensure your system is the right size for your home, and you aren't over or under-cooling for your space's needs.

-Turn up the temperature — To save electricity during the summer, set the temperature above 75° as every degree below this will add an extra three to five percent to your energy bill.
+Turn up the temperature: To save electricity during the summer, set the temperature above 75°, as every degree below this will add an extra 3-5% to your energy bill, according to our team.

-Install ceiling fans—Change the direction of airflow on your ceiling fans.
-In the summer, the blades should operate counter-clockwise to create a nice, gentle wind.
+Install ceiling fans: Change the direction of airflow on your ceiling fans.
+In the summer, the blades should operate in a counter-clockwise direction as a way of creating a nice, gentle wind.
+We've found that this creates an optimal atmosphere in any room.

-Have annual maintenance performed—Having your air conditioner's annual maintenance performed by a licensed technician will help ensure it operates at its peak efficiency and catch any potential breakdowns before they occur.
+Have annual cooling maintenance performed: Having annual cooling maintenance performed on your air conditioner by a licensed technician will help ensure it operates at its peak efficiency and help catch any potential breakdowns before they occur.

-Don't block vents in well-used rooms — Keep your supply and return air vents free of objects like blinds, carpets, or furniture so your air conditioner can operate efficiently, and there is even excellent air distribution.
+Don't block vents in well-used rooms: Keep your supply and return air vents free of objects like blinds, carpets, or furniture so your air conditioner can operate efficiently and there is even air distribution throughout the house.

-Upgrade to a high-efficiency furnace — New high-efficiency furnaces use up to 50% less fuel than an older system.
-It can save up to 25 percent of your home heating costs in one year, and within a few years, you'll have recovered the initial cost of replacing/upgrading your furnace.
-Choosing a model with an energy-efficient motor can save 20 to 50 percent of the energy needed to operate a fan motor continuously.
+Upgrade to a high-efficiency furnace: We've seen that new high-efficiency furnaces use up to 50% less fuel than an older system.
+That means it can save you up to 25% of your home heating costs in one year, and within a few years, you'll have recovered the initial cost of replacing/upgrading your furnace.
 Let us show you the advantages of replacing your old furnace today.

-Have annual maintenance performed—Having your furnace maintained annually by a licensed technician will help ensure it operates at its peak efficiency and catch any potential breakdowns before they occur.
+Have annual heating maintenance performed: Having annual maintenance performed on your furnace by a licensed technician will help ensure it operates at its peak efficiency and catches any potential breakdowns before they occur.

-A programmable thermostat lets you control your home's temperature when you're away or asleep.
-For every 1° you lower your thermostat for seven hours daily, you save one percent on your heating bill.
+Install a programmable thermostat: A programmable thermostat enables you to control your home's temperature when you're away or asleep.

-Install ceiling fans—Change the direction of airflow on your ceiling fans.
-In the winter, the blades should operate clockwise, helping to push the warm air from the ceiling down into the room.
+Install ceiling fans: Change the direction of airflow on your ceiling fans.
+In the winter, the blades should operate in a clockwise direction helping to push the warm air from the ceiling down into the room.

 • What is a Hybrid Heat Dual Fuel system?